Yuemashi/spatiocyte-docs/install.rst

 the GNU General Public License and is available at GitHub.
 At the time of writing, the Spatiocyte modules of the E-Cell System have been tested to run on Linux and Mac OSX systems.
 However, on Mac OSX the particle visualizer is not supported.
-Here, we describe the installation procedures on a Ubuntu Linux system and followed by the Mac OSX system.
+Here, we first describe the installation procedures on a Ubuntu Linux system.
+The next section gives the procedures for a Mac OSX system.

 Ubuntu Linux
 ------------